-1. In this Order, we address three appeals of decisions by the Universal Service Administrative Company (USAC) denying requests for funding under the schools and libraries universal service support mechanism.
-The decisions at issue involve the denial of funding on the ground that the underlying applications violated the Commission's competitive bidding requirements.
-As discussed below, we find that the Petitioners complied with the Commission's competitive bidding requirements in place at the time of their applications.
-We therefore grant the appeals and remand the underlying applications to USAC for further action consistent with this Order.
-To ensure that the underlying applications are resolved expeditiously, we direct USAC to complete its review of the applications and issue a decision based on a complete review and analysis no later than 90 days from release of this Order.
+1. In this Order, we address an appeal by Long Beach Unified School District (Long Beach) of a decision by the Universal Service Administrative Company (USAC) denying a request for funding under the schools and libraries universal service support mechanism, also known as the E-rate program.
+The decision at issue involves the denial of funding on the ground that the underlying application violated the Commission's competitive bidding requirements.
+As discussed below, we find that the Petitioner complied with the Commission's competitive bidding requirements in place at the time of its application.
+We therefore grant the appeal and remand the underlying application to USAC for further action consistent with this Order.
+To ensure that the underlying application is resolved expeditiously, we direct USAC to complete its review of the application and issue a decision based on a complete review and analysis no later than 90 calendar days from release of this Order.